U.S. House fails to override Trump veto of resolution to end border wall emergency

-With the 248-181 tally, Trump is now likely to continue scouring federal accounts for money he wants redirected to wall construction projects.
+With the 248-181 tally, Trump is now likely to continue scouring federal accounts for money he wants redirected to building a border wall, his signature issue.

+However, House Speaker Nancy Pelosi vowed lawmakers would keep trying to block Trump’s move through the regular congressional process of appropriating funds, as well as reviewing his declaration of emergency again six months from now.

-But the battle over his emergency declaration also shifts to the courts, with various legal challenges already underway.
+The battle over Trump’s emergency declaration also shifts to the courts, with various legal challenges already underway.
 A coalition of 16 states sued in February to block Trump’s move.

-Democrats argued the Republican president had overstepped his authority by going around Congress’ refusal to fund a border wall, because the legislature has the power to control spending under the U.S. Constitution.
+Democrats argued the Republican president had overstepped his authority by going around Congress, because the legislature has the power to control spending under the U.S. Constitution.

-“The founders (of the United States) did not want a monarchy; that’s what they rejected.
-What they wanted was a democracy,” House Speaker Nancy Pelosi said on the House floor.

 But Republicans insisted Trump had acted legally under a 1976 law known as the National Emergencies Act, under which previous presidents had declared dozens of emergencies.

 “The president has the authority to act.
-The president is using the authority Congress has given him,” said Republican Representative Sam Graves of Missouri.
+The president is using the authority Congress has given him,” said Republican Representative Sam Graves.

 Trump’s position on Tuesday was possibly strengthened by Special Counsel Robert Mueller’s conclusion after a 22-month investigation that the Republican president’s campaign team did not collude with Russian interference in the 2016 election.
 Moscow has denied meddling.